 2.1 Transition Law is a Paralegal Law firm.
 We are Legal professionals but we are not Solicitors or Barristers.
 We are qualified in Law and experienced in giving clients advice in the areas of Law in which we practice.

 2.2 We do not work in any area of Law where we do not have the necessary professional expertise or experience.
 Neither do we engage in 'Reserved Legal Activities' as defined by the Legal Services Act 2007.

-2.4 Our Contact details telephone number Email and Postal addresses can be found on this Website: HERE.
+2.5 Our Contact details telephone number Email and Postal addresses can be found on our Website: HERE.

 3. Scope of Work

 3.1 Usually, we will have a preliminary discussion with you as our prospective client by telephone or video call to establish your legal requirements and to determine that we can help.
-The initial discussion is conducted without cost and we then discuss with you how best to proceed.
+We then discuss with you how best to proceed.
+The initial discussion is usually conducted without cost unless we have agreed otherwise.

 3.2 If you wish to engage our professional services we will email a confirmation of our preliminary discussion to you, which includes directions to these Terms & Conditions our agreed costs or hourly rate as applicable and an Invoice for payment.
 The email is our agreement to provide you with the legal services listed in the email for the price stated on the Invoice.